 We recommend the THISWORX Car Vacuum Cleaner, which was featured on our 10 Must-Have Gifts for Car Lovers.

-Don’t forget to clean under the floor mats, inside the glove box, around the gear shift, and in the steering column — move the steering wheel around to get every spot.
+Don’t forget to clean under the floor mats, inside the glove box, around the gear shift, and in the steering column — move the steering wheel around to get to every spot.

 How to Remove Smoke Smell from Upholstery